Component Anatomy

 How Chassis CSS components are built — CSS variables, placeholder extends, and a small set of mixins that turn design tokens into ready-to-use classes.

-Every Chassis CSS component follows the same recipe: a base class declares the component's CSS variables (sourced from design tokens), extends a few placeholder selectors to inherit shared behaviour, and calls a handful of mixins to apply those variables to actual properties.
-The pattern keeps the source short, the output consistent, and the result fully theme-aware.
+Every Chassis CSS component follows the same recipe: a base class declares CSS variables (sourced from design tokens), extends placeholder selectors to inherit shared behavior, and calls a handful of mixins to apply those variables to actual properties.
+The pattern keeps source short, output consistent, and the result fully theme-aware.

-This page walks through the recipe using two real components as worked examples — .notification (a self-contained context-aware container) and .list-action (which layers an interactive state onto an existing component) — then summarises the building blocks you can reuse.
+Two real components serve as worked examples — .notification (a self-contained context-aware container) and .list-action (an interaction modifier that layers onto an existing component).

 The recipe

-A typical component is built from four moving parts.
+A typical component is built from four parts.

 1. CSS variables, sourced from tokens.
-The class declares its own CSS variables and points each one at a design-token value (with the corresponding token-side fallback).
+The class declares its own CSS variables and points each at a design-token value with the Sass token as the compiled fallback.
 This is what makes the component customizable: any consumer can override the variable on an ancestor or on the element itself without touching the source.
+SCSS source omits the cx- prefix — postcss-prefix-custom-properties adds it at build time, so --notification-bg-color in SCSS becomes --cx-notification-bg-color in compiled CSS.
 See Design Tokens for the token side of this.

 2. Placeholder extends.
 Most components extend %component to inherit typography, color, border, and border-radius assignments.
-Context-aware components also extend %context so they can react to the Context Class on themselves or on an ancestor.
+Components that map context-palette tokens onto their local variables extend %body-context.
+Context-aware components also extend %context so they react to the Context Class on themselves or an ancestor.
 Interactive items extend %interactive to pick up hover, focus, active, and disabled states.

 3. Mixins.
-A small set of mixins in scss/mixins/_component.scss wires the CSS variables onto actual properties.
+A small set of mixins in scss/mixins/_component.scss wire CSS variables onto actual properties.
 They handle the parts that don't fit cleanly into a placeholder — for instance, padding that varies per component, or the stroke-exclusion calculation.

 4. The component's own rules.
 Layout, positioning, gaps, and any structural CSS unique to the component round out the class.